LmaAl-Johare1/LmaAl-Johare1/README.md

 **Specialization:** Software Engineering
 **University:** An-Najah National University

-Passionate about software development, problem-solving, and innovation.
-Eager to contribute to groundbreaking projects and continuously improve my skills.
+Passionate about software development and excited to contribute to innovative projects.
+Committed to continuous learning and growth, with a strong focus on expanding my skills.

 ---